 8. Instead of buying unneeded or token gifts why not invest in natural insulation.
 Granted, it is less romantic than opening a present on Christmas day but come next winter you will be warm and cosy and glad of those natural fibres in your walls.
 Discover Warmcell – made from recycled newspapers, Thermafleece – made from British sheep’s wool and Wood Fibre by Steico.

 9. If you are committed to reducing your carbon footprint, a biomass heater could be perfect for adding some winter warmth to your home.
 Biomass units offer a sustainable energy solution, many are programmable and remotely monitored, so you are never without fuel.
 Prices start at £5000 and you may be eligible for the Government’s Renewable Heat Incentive (RHI).
-Forest Fuels have products to suit home and commercial environments.
+AMP Energy have products to suit home and commercial environments.

 10. Treat your family to a £0 electricity bill every day and make your way to a zero carbon home.
 Invest in Tesla’s Powerwall and you can store solar-generated electricity to power your home.
 Prices start at £6200 for a single unit.
 Visit Tesla for more information on which unit is suitable for your needs.

 NOTE: Prices correct at the time of publishing – Dec 2018